infoabtdex/YouKOL-Clone/documentation/tech-stack.md

 - **Server-side session management**: Using Express-session with secure cookies
 - **PocketBase authentication**: Leveraged through Node.js server as a proxy
 - **HTTP-only cookies**: For secure token storage
+- **No client-side token storage**: Tokens never exposed to frontend

 ## Data Storage